devbro1/pashmak/docs/docs/database/orm-and-model.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Orm: Object Regional Mapping and Models
+# ORM and Models

 The aim is to make accessing database easier and more friendly using objects.